‘POTUS Must Be Removed From Twitter,’ Says Beau Willimon

 Beau Willimon is not the only member of House of Cards who has talked about Donald Trump in the recent time.

-During the 2016 Cannes Film Festival, Kevin Spacey, the Academy Award-winning actor who plays the role of America’s President in House of Cards, mocked Donald Trump and even called him a “disease.”
+During the 2016 Cannes Film Festival, Kevin Spacey, the Academy Award-winning actor who plays the role of America’s president in House of Cards, mocked Donald Trump and even called him a “disease.”

 During his opening monolog, Spacey informed the crowd that amfAR regular Sharon Stone would not be attending the Gala- despite being a regular, because she is distressed by a disease called Donald Trump.